Sakuna-Nagodavithana/ENG20009-Inquiry-Project/ReadMe.md

 2. Use the buttons to navigate through the menu on the LCD display.
 3. View real-time sensor data or historical data graphs.
 4. Sensor data is automatically logged to the SD card.
+5. Select the save data button to save data from all sensors.
+An "(S)" icon will appear near the time to indicate that data is being saved.

 Refer to the button functions diagram for navigation.
 (Insert button_functions_diagram.png here)